 Budgeting Statistics – 18 Interesting Facts

-When it comes to our finances, most of us operate under the assumption that we could always use better budgeting skills.
+When it comes to finances, most of us assume we could always benefit from stronger budgeting skills.

-And while that may be true, it’s time for us to reveal some interesting statistics about budgeting in the U.S.
+While that assumption holds true, it’s time to uncover some compelling statistics about budgeting in the U.S.

-Read on for more insights into budgeting and how you can improve your financial standing!
+Discover insights into budgeting and learn how to strengthen your financial standing!

 What is the #1 Rule of Budgeting?

-The #1 rule of budgeting is to make sure that your spending does not exceed your income.
-This may seem like a simple rule to follow, but it can be surprisingly difficult.
+The #1 rule of budgeting is ensuring your spending never exceeds your income.
+While this may sound simple, it can prove surprisingly challenging.

-In fact, very few Americans have a budget, and even less stick to it.
+In reality, few Americans maintain a budget, and even fewer stick to it.

-Financial statistics reveal that the majority of Americans are living paycheck to paycheck.
+Financial statistics reveal that most Americans are living paycheck to paycheck.

-When you know how much money you have coming in and going out each month, you are more likely to stay within your means.
+When you understand exactly how much money flows in and out each month, you’re more likely to stay within your means.

-So if you want to get your finances on track, make sure you follow the #1 rule of budgeting – and take a closer look at the personal finance statistics and budgeting statistics below!
+To get your finances on track, follow the #1 rule of budgeting—and examine the personal finance statistics and budgeting data below!

 Budgeting Statistics- Highlights